-This winter has proven especially conducive to ice jamming, due in large part to the wild temperature swings we have endured.
+This winter has proven especially conducive to ice jamming, due in large part to the wild temperature swings we have endured with super cold temperatures happening right before or after bouts of unseasonable warmth.
 Here’s what’s happening.

 This type of jam is called a breakup jam.
 "Rain and snowmelt cause the water level to rise and break its connection to the bank," says Steven Daly, a research hydraulic engineer with the US Army Corps of Engineers at the Cold Regions Research and Engineering Lab in Hanover, New Hampshire.
 "It breaks up the ice and the water starts moving the pieces until they reach a point where the capacity of the river can't carry all the ice."

-This typically happens when the temperatures get cold enough to form a thick layer of ice on top of the water, then warm up rapidly, which is exactly the situation the Mohawk River has been in this year.
-The average temperature during the first week of January stayed well below freezing, with a high that remained below zero on several days.
+This typically happens when the temperatures get cold enough to form a thick layer of ice on top of the water, then warm up rapidly, which was exactly the situation on the Mohawk River last year.
+The average temperature during the first week of January 2018 stayed well below freezing, with a high that remained below zero on several days.
 Then, by the 13th of January, it was 60 degrees with rain, which is a perfect recipe for a pile-up like this.

 “The Mohawk River is famous for ice jams,” Daly says.
 “Long, cold winters make thick ice to cover the river.
 If it warms up gradually, you won’t get an ice jam.
 It’s rapid rise and flow that causes it.”